jakeread/tinynets/circuit/README.md

 - push plugs to edges
 - *maybe* flip or double MK header for standoff momentary happiness?

+order
+ - 1k 0805
+ - diff. chips
+ - astams
+ - or, draw up a BOM and order for 30 !

 # Programming

 It turns out this chip defaults to SWD, not JTAG.
 Should have read the datasheet more carefully.
 Also, I forgot to order the tag-connect for this number of pins...